Skip to content

 Native Species Resolver

-The Native Species Resolver (NSR) uses a database of regional taxonomic checklists to determine if observations of a species within political divisions (country, state/province, county/parish, etc.) are native or introduced.
+The Native Species Resolver (NSR) uses a database of regional taxonomic checklists to determine whether observations of a species within political divisions (country, state/province, county/parish, etc.) are native or introduced.
 The decision that species X is introduced in political division Y can be based on one or more of three criteria:

-2. Absence from a comprehensive list of species native to region Y
+2. Absence from a comprehensive list of species native to region Y;

 Input